Trey Mancini homers in first start with Astros since trade - WHIZ News

 Things went much better in his first at-bat Wednesday, when he knocked a pitch from Rich Hill (4-5) into the seats in left field for a two-run shot that made it 4-0 with no outs in the second inning.

+“Wherever they want to put me, whatever my role is, I just want to help in whatever way I can,” Mancini said.
+“I’m all in.
+I know they’ve got a really good thing going and wherever I fit that certain day, I’m going to do my best to do the job and just help contribute to wins as best I can.”

-Urquidy (10-4) allowed two hits and tied a career high with 10 strikeouts in seven shutout innings.
-He retired the first 13 batters before plunking Alex Verdugo with one out in the fifth.
+Urquidy retired the first 13 batters before plunking Alex Verdugo with one out in the fifth.
 He sat down the next two batters in that inning before Reese McGuire got Boston’s first hit on a single to open the sixth.

 Tommy Pham doubled with two outs in the inning, but Urquidy struck out Rafael Devers to end the threat.